Marshal-Kalynchuk/Marshal-Kalynchuk/README.md

 ## Hi there 👋

-Welcome to my GitHub profile!
-I'm Marshal Kalynchuk, a Software Engineering student at the University of Calgary, deeply passionate about full-stack development, machine learning, and cloud computing.
-While a significant part of my work is in private repositories, reflecting my involvement in diverse and challenging projects, I'm keen on sharing insights and learnings from my journey.
-Whether it's Ruby on Rails, Flutter, Python, or exploring the latest in cloud technologies, my aim is to push the boundaries of what's possible in tech.
+Welcome!
+I'm Marshal Kalynchuk, an innovative Software Engineering student at the University of Calgary, deeply engaged in shaping the future of technology.
+With a foundation in full-stack development and a burgeoning interest in machine learning, my journey is characterized by leading, designing, and implementing technology solutions that address real-world challenges.
+My experience spans developing rich content platforms, leveraging cloud computing technologies, and mastering web development frameworks like Ruby on Rails.
+I thrive under pressure, solving complex problems with creativity and precision.
+Beyond coding, I'm committed to continuous learning and leading teams towards exceeding our collective goals.
+Join me in exploring the limitless potential of technology to make a meaningful impact.

 ## 🎓 Education
   + Bachelor of Science in Software Engineering